-ETX Energy is primarily active in the Eastern Eagle Ford.
-ETX is based in Tulsa, Oklahoma and owns, manages and operates upstream and midstream energy projects in Southeast Texas.
+ETX Energy is based in Tulsa, Oklahoma, and owns, manages and operates upstream and midstream energy projects in Southeast Texas, with its activity primarily focused in the Eastern Eagle Ford.
 ETX is highly experienced in the application of advanced technologies such as horizontal drilling and multi-stage fracture stimulation to maximize the value of U.S. oil and natural gas reserves.

-ETX pivoted mid-2018 to focus primarily on drilling its Eastern Eagle Ford position.
-ETX follows a technically driven strategy combining the expertise of its technical and operating/engineering teams with its extensive 3D seismic inventory to identify and successfully drill its long term inventory of Eagle Ford prospects.
+ETX pivoted in mid-2018 to focus primarily on drilling its Eastern Eagle Ford position.
+ETX follows a technology-driven strategy, combining the expertise of its technical and operating/engineering teams with its extensive 3D seismic inventory to identify and successfully drill its long-term inventory of Eagle Ford prospects.
 ETX has also applied that strategy to the stacked carbonate play of the Buda, Georgetown, Edwards and Glen Rose formations.

-ETX relentlessly pursues increasing efficiencies and lower costs while maintaining safety as the top priority.
+ETX relentlessly pursues increasing efficiencies and lowering costs while maintaining safety as the top priority.
 Since its formation, ETX has not had a lost time accident (LTA).
-ETX is laser focused on increasing returns which leads to the ultimate goal of increasing value for its shareholders.
+ETX is laser-focused on increasing returns, which leads to the ultimate goal of increasing value for its shareholders.

 Ralph was appointed as Chief Executive Officer and Chairman of ETX’s board of managers in 2014.
 He has over 30 years of experience in the upstream, midstream and downstream segments of the industry.
 He served as President and CEO of WPX Energy Inc. from April 2011 to December 2013.
-As President and CEO, Ralph led the WPX Energy Inc. December 2011 spin out from The Williams Companies, Inc. as a pure play exploration and production company.
-From June 2002 to April 2011, Ralph was President of Exploration & Production at The Williams Companies, Inc., and from 1996 to 2002, was Senior Vice President of Petroleum Services & Exploration & Production at The Williams Companies, Inc. Ralph also served as CEO and Chairman of the Board for Apco Oil and Gas International Inc. (NASDAQ: APAGF), an international oil and natural gas exploration and production company with interests in Argentina and Colombia from 2002 to 2013.
-Ralph held numerous roles of increasing responsibility prior to 2002 with The Williams Companies, Inc. Ralph currently serves on the board of directors of the Collins College of Business Board for University of Tulsa, the Trulaske School of Business at the University of Missouri, and the One Mizzou Campaign Cabinet at the University of Missouri.
-Ralph has also previously served on the board of directors of the Indian Nations Council Boy Scouts of America, America’s Natural Gas Alliance, the American Petroleum Institute and American Exploration & Production Council.
-Ralph holds an MBA in Finance from the University of Tulsa and a B.S. in Business Administration & Finance from the University of Missouri.
+As President and CEO, in December 2011 Ralph led the WPX spin-off from The Williams Companies, Inc. as a pure play exploration and production company.
+From June 2002 to April 2011, Ralph was President of Exploration & Production at The Williams Companies, and from 1996 to 2002, he was Senior Vice President of Petroleum Services & Exploration & Production at The Williams Companies.
+Ralph also served as CEO and Chairman of the Board for Apco Oil and Gas International Inc. (NASDAQ: APAGF), an international oil and natural gas exploration and production company with interests in Argentina and Colombia, from 2002 to 2013.
+Ralph held numerous roles of increasing responsibility prior to 2002 with The Williams Companies.
+He currently serves on the board of directors of the Collins College of Business at the University of Tulsa, the Trulaske School of Business at the University of Missouri, and the One Mizzou Campaign Cabinet at the University of Missouri.
+Ralph has also previously served on the board of directors of the Indian Nations Council Boy Scouts of America, America’s Natural Gas Alliance, the American Petroleum Institute and the American Exploration & Production Council.
+He holds an MBA in Finance from the University of Tulsa and a B.S. in Business Administration & Finance from the University of Missouri.

 Danni Morris joined ETX Energy as Chief Financial Officer in September 2014.
-Danni formerly served as Treasurer for WPX Energy Inc. Danni has a 20 plus year tenure in the energy business having performed most of her career at the Williams Companies, Inc. and WPX Energy.
-While serving as Treasurer, she also managed the insurance portfolio.
-Prior to WPX Energy’s spinoff from the Williams Companies, Inc. Danni was a Manager in the business development group and led the group in various acquisitions.
+Danni formerly served as Treasurer for WPX Energy Inc. and has a 20+-year tenure in the energy business, having performed most of her career at the Williams Companies, Inc. and WPX.
+While serving as Treasurer of WPX, she also managed the insurance portfolio.
+Prior to WPX Energy’s spinoff from the Williams Companies, Danni was a manager in the business development group and led the group in various acquisitions.
 Danni joined the business development group in 2002, where she worked on acquisitions for Williams – assets that would become critical to WPX Energy – including the Bakken oil play in North Dakota and the Marcellus interests in Pennsylvania.
-Danni led the $600 million acquisition of certain interests in the company’s Marcellus assets in Susquehanna County.
+She led the $600 million acquisition of certain interests in Susquehanna County, adding to the company’s Marcellus position.
 In 2000, Danni joined the E&P planning group and was in this role during Williams’ acquisition of Barrett Resources in 2001.
-While at Williams she also worked on the Berkshire loan, various secured financings, E&P’s asset sales and the marginless hedge facility.
-During this time and through 2011, she also managed WPX’s hedging program.
-In her planning, business development and treasury roles at Williams and WPX, Danni has worked on various financial structures such as Section 29 Tax Credit monetizations, volumetric production payments (VPP), master limited partnerships (MLP), royalty trusts, like-kind exchanges, tax partnerships and joint venture drill-to-earn structures with a drilling carry.
+While at Williams she also worked on the Berkshire loan, various secured financings, E&P asset sales and a margin less hedge facility.
+During this time and through 2011, she also managed the hedging program.
+In her planning, business development and treasury roles at Williams and WPX, Danni has worked on various financial structures such as Section 29 Tax Credit monetization, volumetric production payments (VPP), master limited partnerships (MLP), royalty trusts, like-kind exchanges, tax partnerships and joint venture drill-to-earn structures with a drilling carry.
 Additionally, she spent four years in accounting in Williams’ E&P and energy groups.
 Danni began her career in 1993 at Kaiser-Francis Oil Co., where she served in accounting roles.
-Danni earned a bachelor’s degree in Business Administration and Finance from Northeastern State University, magna cum laude in 1993.
-She also earned an MBA from the University of Tulsa, graduating with honors in 2002.
+Danni earned a bachelor’s degree in Business Administration and Finance from Northeastern State University, magna cum laude in 1993, and she earned an MBA from the University of Tulsa, graduating with honors, in 2002.
 Danni serves on the executive board of Emergency Infant Services in Tulsa.

 Mark serves as Senior Vice President of Engineering for ETX Energy in Tulsa, Oklahoma.
-ETX is active in exploration and development in East Texas.
-Previously, Mark served as Vice President – Oklahoma Assets in Tulsa, Oklahoma from 2009 to September 2016 in a leader role.
-Under his leadership, PetroQuest executed nearly 300 primarily unconventional Woodford Shale horizontal wells in the Arkoma Basin, making PetroQuest and their joint venture partner, the largest unconventional operator in the Basin.
+Previously, Mark served as Vice President – Oklahoma Assets, of PetroQuest Energy in Tulsa, Oklahoma, from 2009 to September 2016.
+Under his leadership, PetroQuest executed nearly 300 primarily unconventional Woodford Shale horizontal wells in the Arkoma Basin, making PetroQuest and its joint venture partner the largest unconventional operator in the basin.
+Notably, he was involved in PetroQuest’s expansion into East Texas and the Fayetteville and Woodford Shales of the Mid-Continent.
 He first joined PetroQuest in 2002 as an Asset Manager.
-Prior to joining PetroQuest, Mr. Castell spent fifteen years in technical, supervisory, and management positions with Chevron and Tenneco.
-Mr. Castell has experience in the Mid-Continent, East Texas, South Texas, Gulf Coast, and Gulf of Mexico in the US, and in offshore West Africa and the North Sea.
-He has strong background in unconventional resources, drilling and completions, oil and gas reserve evaluation techniques, carbonate reservoirs, economics, and acquisition/sales negotiations.
-Mr. Castell specializes in the redevelopment of mature fields.
-He has experience in the Gulf Coast and Gulf of Mexico with Tenneco and Chevron.
-Mr. Castell also has experience in Angola, West Africa and the Central North Sea with Chevron.
-He was involved in PetroQuest Energy’s expansion into East Texas and the Fayetteville and Woodford Shales of the MidContinent.
-Mr. Castell has a wide range of engineering skills and has been involved in major secondary recovery projects internationally via gas and water injection.
-He has also worked on valuation techniques for stranded gas in the international arena.
+Prior to joining PetroQuest, Mark spent fifteen years in technical, supervisory, and management positions with Chevron and Tenneco.
+Mark’s experience spans the Mid-Continent, East Texas, South Texas, Gulf Coast, and Gulf of Mexico regions in the US and offshore in West Africa and the North Sea.
+He has a wide range of engineering skills with a strong background in unconventional resources, drilling and completions, oil and gas reserve evaluation techniques, carbonate reservoirs, economics, and acquisition/sales negotiations.
+He also specializes in the redevelopment of mature fields.
+Internationally, he has been involved in major secondary recovery projects utilizing gas and water injection and has worked on valuation techniques for stranded gas.